WhoisCipher/ChessMasters/README.md

 ## How to Play ♟

 **Chess Masters** follows the traditional rules of chess, with the added twist of choosing from one of the four unique piece sets.
 Whether you’re a seasoned player or a beginner, the game offers a challenging and visually appealing experience.
+The Time Control is 10 minutes and the pieces that are captured are also recoreded under the corresponding player.

 ## Installation ♖